nagelkl/clion_embedded/README.md

 In Clion configure a new Run / Debug configuration:
 ![alt text](Doc/gdbserver_settings.png)

 Choose the symbol file according to where your project is located.

+__At the time of this writing the CLion gdbserver configuration does not read the .gdbinit file from the project root, instead it reads it from %HOMEPATH%.
+Therefore the file [Home.gdbinit](Home.gdbinit) has to be copied to %HOMEPATH% as .gdbinit.
+This is also accomplished by the [StartupJLink.bat](StartupJLink.bat) script.__

-It is important to use the _Default_ gdb (shipped with CLion), because then the gdb is executed in the project root and reads the [.gdbinit file](.gdbinit), which forces a download of the binary file to the target.
+The .gdbinit file forces a download of the binary file to the target.